Pumped-storage hydropower plants

 Pumped hydroelectric plants thereby bring efficient energy storage, offer a long-term solution and facilitate the integration of renewable energies into the system and bring high returns.

 La Muela II is the largest pumped-storage hydropower plant in Europe, located on the Cortes de Pallàs reservoir on the right bank of the Júcar river.

-Another of the Spanish group's major pumping initiatives is the Tâmega hydroelectric complex, whose complex is made up of three new plants on the river of the same name, a tributary of the Douro, located in northern Portugal, near Oporto.
+Another of the Spanish group's major pumping initiatives is the Tâmega hydroelectric complex, whose complex is made up of three new plants on the river of the same name, a tributary of the Douro, located in northern Portugal, near Oporto, and already has the first of the turbines connected to the power grid.
 The three power plants have a total installed capacity of 1,158 MW, representing an increase of 6 % in the total installed electrical power in the country.
 The complex is capable of producing 1,766 GWh per year, enough to meet the energy needs of the neighbouring towns and the cities of Braga and Guimarães (440,000 homes).
 In the same way, it contributes almost 900 MW of pumping capacity to the portugueese electric system, wich implies an increase of 40 % with regard to pumping megawatts that nowadays are provided by the country.